Skip to main content

 • September 13, 2020

 For Lyme Disease, Arthritis "I started on Plaquenil 400 a day, about 10 days ago.
-Mild nausea after first dose but no side effects since.
-Slept good for first time in weeks yesterday and actually felt rested afterwards for first time in months with pain all but completely gone.
+Mild nausea after the first dose, but no side effects since.
+Slept well for the first time in weeks yesterday and actually felt rested afterward for the first time in months, with pain all but completely gone.
 I am weaning off steroids slowly while it gets in my system.
 Optimistic!"

 8 / 10